Recently I arranged for Michael Riley to come and work with my initial teacher trainees and their mentors at Sussex University.

 A visit to the brilliant SHP conference way back in 1999 saw me attend workshops led by two of the authors of the textbook: Changing Minds, which I had just invested in at school.
 This textbook was having a really positive impact on my classes so I guessed the authors must know a thing or two.

 I remember being blown away by both of these SHP sessions and this enquiry based approach.
 I had been teaching for just three years and this was the light bulb moment for me.
-I really saw how I should be planning and teachHistorying history.
+I really saw how I should be planning and teaching history.

 This was how to help students join up their thinking and write coherently.